Liberty Wines Apprentice

-The Liberty Wines Apprentice is a varied and challenging two year programme, which includes two vintages and experience of all aspects of life in one of the UK’s leading wine distributors.
-Since its launch in 2007, we have seen a phenomenal response to the Liberty Wines Apprenticeship scheme and some outstanding candidates.
+The Liberty Wines Apprentice is a varied and challenging two-year programme, which includes experience of all aspects of life in one of the UK’s leading wine distributors.
+Since its launch in 2007, we have seen a phenomenal response to the scheme and some outstanding candidates.

-The Liberty Wines Apprenticeship is now in its twelvth year and we are delighted to have appointed our 13th apprentice.
-Unique in the industry, our programme offers a detailed yet wide-ranging experience across all aspects of the business as well as funding WSET Diploma Level 4 and two vintages in the northern and southern hemisphere.
+We are delighted to open recruitment for our 14th apprentice from 1st May 2019.
+Unique in the industry, our programme offers a detailed yet wide-ranging experience as well as funding WSET Level 4 Diploma and two vintages in the northern and southern hemisphere.

-The programme runs for two years from September during which time the candidate studies for WSET Diploma by block release, funded by Liberty Wines.
+The programme runs for two years from September 2019, during which time the candidate will study for WSET Level 4 Diploma by block release, funded by Liberty Wines.

-It includes placements within customer services and customer business support, events, communications and sales as well as credit control, shipping and distribution.
+It includes placements within customer services and customer business support, events, communications and sales, as well as credit control, supply planning and distribution.
 During the first year, there is a month in Europe helping with the vintage plus two months’ vintage in the southern hemisphere during the second year.

 There is a four-month special project, which brings the apprenticeship to a close.

 • Bright and enthusiastic, with a passion for wine